 High stakes learning for the health of our community.

-HCC Health Science programs remain in the forefront of innovative health care training that prepare students to meet career goals and workforce demand in an affordable and expedient way.
-In addition to a renowned nursing program, one of the largest in the state, the Health Sciences Division offers associate degree and certificate programs in over a dozen in-demand allied health fields.
+HCC's Health Science programs remain in the forefront of innovative health care training that prepare students to meet career goals and workforce demand in an affordable and expedient way.
+In addition to a renowned nursing program, one of the largest in the state, the Health Sciences Division offers associate degree and certificate programs in over a dozen in-demand allied health fields:

 For noncredit allied health certification programs and courses, visit HCC’s Continuing Education and Workforce Development Division.